Department of National Parks and Wildlife Conservation

 Welcome to my personal website!
-Currently, I work for the Department of National Park & Wildlife Conservation as an assistant conservation officer.
+Currently, I work for the Department of National Park & Wildlife Conservation as a conservation officer.
 I have an MSc degree in Wildlife Biology & Conservation from National Centre for Biological Sciences (NCBS), Bangalore India.
 For my masters thesis, I studied the relative influence of snow leopard, it's wild prey blue sheep and livestock density on livestock depredation by snow leopard in Shey Phoksundo National Park, Dolpa, Nepal.

 I am broadly interested in understanding factors affecting distribution and abundance of large mammals, focusing on mountain landscapes in the Nepal Himalayas.
 I use a multi-disciplinary approach to answer applied research questions and inform evidence-based conservation solutions.